yiimaker/yii2-email-templates/README.md

     <br>
 </p>

-Extension for creating of email templates and manage using your site dashboard.
+Extension for creating email templates and managing by using your site dashboard.
 You can create email templates with CRUD module in your backend or Gii generator.

 Documentation is at [docs/guide/README.md](docs/guide/README.md).